Architecture

 Security

 Sensitive value detection and masking.
-AOT-compiled static binary in FROM scratch container.
-Non-root user, no shell, minimal dependencies.
+AOT-compiled static binary in a FROM scratch container with no third-party runtime dependencies in the main CLI.

 Technology Stack